-The 2015 European Society of Cardiology/European Respiratory Society (ESC/ERS) issued guidelines for risk assessment.
+In 2015, the European Society of Cardiology/European Respiratory Society (ESC/ERS) issued guidelines for risk assessment.
 ESC/ERS guidelines recommend that people with PAH have a risk assessment every three to six months.
-Results can help doctors determine whether PAH is progressing, how well treatments are working, and whether the current treatment plan should be changed.
+Risk profile results can help doctors determine if PAH is progressing, how well treatments are working, and whether the current treatment plan or combination therapy should be adjusted.

 Risk assessment incorporates many factors.
-Your doctor will consider your personal health characteristics, such as age, heart rate, and blood pressure, along with the results of a physical exam, blood tests, exercise capacity tests, and cardiac imaging.
+Your doctor will consider your health characteristics, such as your age, heart rate, blood pressure, and comorbidities (coinciding medical conditions), along with the results of a physical exam, blood tests, exercise capacity tests, and cardiac imaging.

-Two major registries have been developed to interpret these measurements and determine the stability of PAH cases.
+Two major registries were developed to interpret risk measurements and determine the stability of PAH cases through risk scores.

-The U.S.-based REVEAL registry (Registry To Evaluate Early and Long-Term PAH Disease Management), which was initiated in 2006 and monitors disease progression in people who are being treated for PAH.
+The U.S.-based REVEAL registry (Registry To Evaluate Early and Long-Term PAH Disease Management), which was initiated in 2006, monitors pulmonary vascular disease progression in people who are being treated for PAH.
 From the REVEAL registry, a simplified PAH risk assessment score was designed to be used by doctors for repeated assessment.
-Various factors were found to significantly alter one-year risk of mortality, including:
+Various factors were found to significantly alter the one-year risk of mortality, including:

-The FPHN registry was initiated in 2002 and collects data on people with PAH throughout a three-year follow-up period.
-The FPHN registry was used to identify the best prognostic predictors of disease progression.
+The French Pulmonary Hypertension Network (FPHN) registry was initiated in 2002 and collects data on people with PAH throughout a three-year follow-up period.
+The FPHN registry is used to identify the best prognostic predictors of disease progression.

-Three baseline factors may be measured at the time of diagnosis to predict survival outcome:
+Three baseline factors at the time of diagnosis are used to predict survival outcome, including exercise testing:

 The FPHN registry equation was designed to predict survival from the time of diagnosis, rather than the REVEAL model’s continual assessment to monitor disease progression.

 The goal of both models is to predict prognosis — the course a case of PAH is likely to take.
 Both models use an algorithm to compare PAH status against large registries of people who have been diagnosed with PAH.
-The value of these models has been validated to show their effectiveness as a tool for predicting PAH prognosis.
+The value of these models has been validated to show their effectiveness as risk assessment tools in clinical practice for predicting PAH prognosis.

 Cases of PAH are categorized as low risk if there is no sign of right heart failure and no current progression of PAH symptoms.
-Scores on the 6MWT are farther than a quarter-mile, or about 440 meters.
-The WHO-FCs associated with low-risk PAH are class 1 or 2.
+Scores on the 6MWT are farther than a quarter mile, or about 440 meters.
+The WHO-FCs associated with low-risk PAH are classes 1 and 2.

-In low-risk PAH, the chance for death in one year is estimated to be lower than 5 percent.
+In low-risk PAH, the chance of death in one year is estimated to be lower than 5 percent.

-In intermediate PAH, the chance for death in one year is estimated at between 5 percent and 10 percent.
+In intermediate PAH, the chance of death in one year is estimated at between 5 percent and 10 percent.

 People who fall into the high-risk category have notable signs of right heart failure and quickly progressing clinical symptoms of PAH.
 High risk is also linked to a score of less than one-tenth of a mile (165 meters) on the 6MWT and a classification of WHO-FC 4.

-In high-risk PAH, the chance for death in one year is estimated to be higher than 10 percent.
+In high-risk PAH, the chance of death in one year is estimated to be higher than 10 percent.

-Overall, the goal for PAH treatment is to reach and maintain low-risk status for as long as possible.
+Overall, the goal of PAH treatment is to reach and maintain low-risk status for as long as possible.
 Keeping up with your risk assessments can help reduce complications associated with PAH.

 Risk assessment helps doctors predict PAH progression, set treatment goals, and monitor response to therapy for long-term PAH disease management.
 Risk stratification — another term for risk assessment — is also used in listings for lung transplantation.

 During the COVID-19 pandemic, it may be more difficult to see your PAH specialist in person.
 Remote risk assessment using online doctors’ visits can be an effective way to receive vital monitoring for your PAH.
 You can read more about working with your doctor to get what you need for your PAH and discussing your risk assessment options with your pulmonologist.